 This principle of “directionality” (which I discuss in more detail, in another context, at this post) explains why you sometimes see two-toned candles (or even three-toned ones), which are usually called something like “double action candles.”
 They are designed to do two things, often to work in two different directions, to both “push” and “pull,” or, to be more precise, to reverse bad luck and draw good luck, for example, or to remove love (or money) jinxes and draw love (or money).
 So they are made to do two things at once – on the face of it.

-But if you understand how these are used and the symbolism, you’ll see it’s not a simple matter of “combined the herbs do x” with x equaling *everything in the whole world that you want right now,* or “together the colors symbolize y” with y equaling *everything related to this relationship that you want to change.* They are made in sections, basically like two candles combined into one, because it’s *also* a question of “directionality” – the herbs or colors may do two [or more] things, but the candle does one thing at a time.
+But it’s not a simple matter of “combined the herbs do x” with x equaling *everything in the whole world that you want right now,* or “together the colors symbolize y” with y equaling *everything related to this relationship that you want to change.* They are made in sections, basically like two candles combined into one, because it’s *also* a question of “directionality” – the herbs or colors may do two [or more] things, but the candle does one thing at a time.
 FIRST it uncrosses or removes, and THEN it attracts or draws or whatever.
 It’s not substantially different from burning two candles, one for uncrossing and then one for attraction, one after the other (though in the case of reversing work, or cases where you literally burn a candle at both ends, two-toned candles can get more complex than that, but I’ll leave that for another post).

 So you need to think logically about the tools you’re using and make sure you are doing first things first and not getting one vigil light to try to work in too many directions at once.
 The process of drafting a petition can help you do this.
 Sometimes, then, it’s helpful to start thinking about your light setting petition NOT with a sentence, but with a sort of verbal sketch.
 You can start with a phrase or verb, and then tack things on.
 Make sure those things link logically to the phrase or verb.